4chan terminology

 Whenever making a concise but important point and having to use either one of these words, use the wrong one.

-Examples: nothing personnel, gorilla warfare, cereal killer
+Classic exaggerated examples: nothing personnel, gorilla warfare, cereal killer

 what is this sorcery?